Frequently Asked Questions about Visit Huntington Beach

 Combined state and local tax revenues, excluding Transient Occupancy Tax revenue, generated by visitors helped to offset the average Huntington Beach resident's tax burden by $565 per household in 2017.

 Is VHB an accredited destination marketing organization?

-VHB is honored to be fully accredited by Destination Marketing Association International (DMAI), the nation’s leading trade association for DMOs.
-A little over 200 out of approximately 1200 North American visitor marketing organizations have received this highest badge of excellence.
+VHB has been fully accredited by Destinations International (DI), the world's leading trade association for DMOs, since 2012.
+Only 200 visitor marketing organizations worldwide have achieved this highest badge of excellence.